the-mac/data-store-ios/README.md

     self.flightLabel.text = flight.name;
 }
 ```
-Once you have a Model instance, you can access the column values of the table by accessing the corresponding Model property.
-For example, above we have a Flight instance accessing the name column from the Flight table.
+Once you have a [Model](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html) instance, you can use the column values of the table by accessing the corresponding property.
+For example, above we get a Flight instance from the [find](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/find) function, and begin accessing the name column from the Flight database table.

 ### Retrieving Aggregates
-Of course, you may also use the [count](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/count) function provided by the Model class.
+You also have access to the [count](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/count) function provided by the Model class.
 This function returns the appropriate scalar value instead of a full model instance (or collection of instances):
 ```
 - (void)viewDidAppear:(BOOL)animated {
     [super viewDidAppear:animated];